grwlf/vk-photo-reclaimer/README.md

    additional double-check before sending `delete` API calls).
 Also there is a related `--ignore-album` option.
 4. Wiping empty albums from the VK profile

+AFAIK, VK doesn't actually remove photos from their servers, but as we may hope, 'deleting' media breaks the link between the media file and owner's identity.

 ```
 vk_photo_reclaimer.py [-h] --login STR [--password STR]